TriplyDB/Documentation/docs/ratt/index.md

 In the [previous section](#setting-up-a-minimal-pipeline) we set up a minimal pipeline in RATT.
 In this section we extend the pipeline to publish the results in a TriplyDB instance.

-1. Following the steps on [this page](../generics/api-token) to create and configure a TriplyDB API Token.
+1. Following the steps on [this page](../generics/api-token) to create and configure a TriplyDB API Token with write permissions.

+   Write permissions are needed in order to publish data from a RATT pipeline.

 2. Once the API Token is configured, open file `main.ts` in a text editor and add the following content: